webDva/jekyll-now/_drafts/optimize-2d-platformer.md

 When running on a desktop browser, the game seems to average at 60 frames per second, but on a smartphone, it has a low average of 28 frames per second.

-So the framerate does get lower on mobile devices.
+So, the framerate does get lower on mobile devices.

 # Tilemaps